KellySousaSourcs/repo-remoto/README.md

-# repo-remoto
+# Repositorio remoto depois do clone

-Descrição inserida no repositorio remoto antes do clone
+Descrição inserida no repositorio remoto depois do clone